A All-Purpose Overview of Ozone Video Editor

 For large-scale Ozone Video Editor usage, you could benefit from:

-- Peripherals: Such as cameras, microphones, or converters, depending on how deep you want to go with Ozone Video Editor.
+- Peripherals: Such as cameras, microphones, or storage solutions, depending on how in-depth you want to go with Ozone Video Editor.

 Skill Development

-Ozone Video Editor can be improved by focusing on a few techniques:
+Ozone Video Editor can be upgraded by focusing on a few techniques:

 Planning & Organization